sonic-net/SONiC/doc/flow_counters/routes_flow_counters.md

 - Statistics shall be configured (enabled/disabled)  and cleared using the CLI commands
 - Statistics shall be provided as a number of hit/use of a specific resource and number of bytes in packets sent via configured routes
 - When a prefix pattern is removed, Flow Counters on all routes matching the configured pattern shall be removed
+- Adding route entry shall be automatically bound to counter if counter is enabled and pattern matches
+- Removing route entry shall be automatically unbound if the entry is previously bound
+- Removing route entry shall not trigger route pattern search
+- Decreasing max allowed match count shall not trigger removing of existing bound counters
+- Increasing max allowed match count shall not trigger route pattern search

 ### Architecture Design